rtgodwin/rtgodwin.github.io/_docs/assign1ans.md

 ------------------------------------------------------------------------

 Each question is worth 0.5 marks, for a total of 3 marks.
-Part marks are ggiven where possible.
+Part marks are given where possible.

 ### Question 1